 The Supply and Services' MCG works closely with MDA management to source and implement many key business and communication initiatives.
-MCG is tasked with sourcing five new business opportunities in fiscal year 2014/15.
+MCG is tasked with sourcing five new business opportunities in fiscal year 2015/16.

-- Two new Inter-departmental clients were added • - New sales customer listing is below: •
+- Two new Inter-departmental clients were added - · Federal Government medical supply business added